Sankriti09/Human-sentiment-Analysis-using-AI-techniques/README.md

 # NLP (Natural Language Processing):-
 Natural Language Processing is the process of making system understandable in Human Language.
 It is used to convert text data into numerical data, also known as Vectorization (FEATURE EXTRACTION) and it is compulsory for a model to get be numerical data.
 In NLP world, every individual review is called as “document”.

-# BAD OF WORDS MODEL: -
+# BAG OF WORDS MODEL: -
 This model creates a dictionary for each word by finding unique words present in a document dataframe.
 It creates a sparse matrix for each word having majority of ‘0’ entry columns.Class ‘CountVectorizer’ from scikit-learn perform the conversion from text data to sparse matrix (numeric data).

 # TF-IDF VECTORIZER: -
 TF-IDF stands for Term Frequency- Inverse Document Frequency Vectorizer, which finds importance of each word (whether a word is relevant or important in the numerical representation of a document).
 TF-IDF makes a score of a word.
 Higher the score, more of the relevant words in a document.

-LOGISTIC REGRESSION: - Logistic Regression is one of the best algorithms performed on text data (classification problem).
+# LOGISTIC REGRESSION: -
+Logistic Regression is one of the best algorithms performed on text data (classification problem).
 It is a probability-based model.

 # References
 Forsk Coding School Internship conducted by Mr. Yogendra Singh and Dr. Sylvester Fernandes